HTML version by Andrť Bertelsen. First published: 17/04 2014 - Last update: 17/04 2014

 f) Although this competitor will fly his heat in the following round, his score will count in the round where he was the odd one.

 i) A junior fly-off follows the rules in 4.4.14.h.

 Rule 4.4.15.
 Judges and Timekeepers Rule Book

-a) It is of most importance that the Judges have a good understanding of the rules and that they have a common language as this will reduce delays and possible errors.
-The Circle Marshal has the main responsibility for the centre circle and the pilots and their behaviour although all Judges have the right to give penalties.
+a) It is most important that the Judges have a good understanding of the rules and that they have a common language as this will reduce delays and possible errors.
+The Circle Marshal has the main responsibility for the centre circle and the pilots and their behaviour although all the Judges have the right to give penalties.
 Penalties may be given after a heat when the Judges/Circle Marshal have had a chance to discuss situations that occurred in the heat.
-In case of three Judges one should be assigned to each pilot and his mechanic(s) while the third Judge will have an overall function.
+In case of three Judges one should be assigned to each pilot and his mechanic(s) while the third judge will have an overall function.
 The Judges must work together and watch any models landing/crashing close to them.

 b) All scorers should count cuts as well as record airtime for the competitor.
 Every scorer should have a notepad where he/she can make records of the number of cuts as well as the air time (after the heat).
 A good way is to divide the six scorers into three pairs and spread them around the circle.
 Each pair will consist of a scorer for each pilot and they should be instructed to talk to each other during the scoring.
 If, after the heat, the scorers have a different cut count they must confer and try to come to a decision.
 They may also ask the Judges for advice.
 It is also recommended that three Scorers per competitor are used at World Cup contests.